Making AI Evaluation Deployment Relevant Through Context Specification: Introduction and Motivation: From Benchmarks to Decision-Grade Evaluation

 \section{Introduction and Motivation: From Benchmarks to Decision-Grade Evaluation}

-As organizations adopt AI systems at increasing scale, decision makers are being asked to justify whether and how these systems should be deployed and used in their operational settings.
-The most consequential impacts of AI unfold in real contexts and over time, reshaping organizational processes and incentives and producing a growing list of downstream societal impacts \cite{SelgasCors2025SociotechnicalTransformation}.
-Many of these impacts arise from how people adapt to, misuse, or over‑rely on AI in specific settings—factors that status quo evaluation methods largely overlook as they remain oriented toward model capabilities and optimization\cite{bean_measuring_2025,wallach_position_2025,salaudeen_measurement_2025,weidinger2025eval}.
-Meanwhile, stakeholders outside the stack aim to answer decision-critical questions about AI’s real‑world value and risk, such as: “What do we need to know about how this system behaves in our setting so that we can decide whether to adopt it, where it should be used, and what guardrails it requires?”
-When evaluation outcomes correlate poorly with what actually materializes in deployment environments, these stakeholders are left with little visibility into whether an AI deployment will generate genuine value or merely shift burdens to new parts of the workflow.

-In this paper, the term "deployment" refers to the adoption and implementation of AI tools in users' settings.
+As organizationsal adoption of AI systems increases, decision makers are being asked to justify whether and how these technologies should be deployed and used in their operational settings.
+The most consequential impacts of AI unfold in real contexts and over time, reshaping organizational processes and incentives and producing a growing list of downstream societal impacts--both positive and negative \cite{SelgasCors2025SociotechnicalTransformation}.
+While many of these impacts arise from how people adapt to, misuse, or over‑rely on AI in specific settings, they are largely overlooked by status quo evaluation methods which remain oriented toward assessment and optimization of model capabilities\cite{bean_measuring_2025,wallach_position_2025,salaudeen_measurement_2025,weidinger2025eval}.
+As a result, organizational stakeholders lack evidence about what actually materializes in deployment environments and have little visibility into whether and how these technologies will generate genuine value or merely shift burdens to new parts of the workflow.\footnote{In this paper, the term "deployment" refers to the adoption and implementation of AI tools in users' settings.}